-If you are interested in becoming a sponsor of the show, or an episode of the show, please contact us.
+If your organization is interested in becoming a sponsor of the show, or an episode of the show, please contact us.
 Sponsors are mentioned on air at the beginning, during, and/or end of the episode.
 We also have advertising opportunities available for links on the website.
 Please contact us at: .

 Recommend an Episode

 We love it when listeners recommend research, or researchers, for future episodes.
 Complete a short form and let us know who you would like to hear on Parsing Science.

 Use Parsing Science in the Classroom

 We are using Parsing Science in our classroom and finding that episodes of the show can be a valuable tool for helping students learn about how research really gets done.
 They will be inspired by the creatives ideas of our guests and be prepared for the ups and downs of doing research.
 Learn about some sample assignments and activities for using the show in your classroom.

 Parsing Science is a public good that relies on the generosity of listeners to sustain our efforts.
 Donations of time or money are therefore greatly appreciated.

 Currently Ilghar Samadzadeh and Alpana Khare are helping us manage the research we are tracking for potential episodes.
 We are very grateful for all of the support that are providing.

 Please email us if you have time to help us grow the show.
 For example, you can volunteer to help us schedule guests or edit episodes.